Sirderyl/Team-Project-and-Proffesionalism/README.md

 # Create the database
 cd ..
 ./createdb.ps1

+# Upload api to the server.
+Subdirectories of the webroot are not supported
+scp -r api/ user@server:/var/www/html/
 ```
 Note: You can omit `composer install` if you have the `vendor` folder up-to-date